Staff Bios

 Monica has devoted her career to empowering diverse community and youth voices to take political action so that their sense of agency is nourished “Desde la Raíz’ (from the roots)’.
 She acts because it allows her to remember her Community and Sus Raíces (Her roots) and help others catalyze change through knowledge.
 Monica holds a Masters of Public Administration from California State University Long Beach and a Bachelor of Arts in Anthropology with a Minor in Political Science from California State University Dominguez Hills.

-Policy, Sustainability, and Communications
+Youth Development, Sustainability, and Communications

 Data, Research, and Evaluation